 Generally, an individual must file a gift tax return (Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return) for the year of the gift, if any of the following apply:

 - The individual gave gifts to at least one person (other than his or her spouse) that are more than the annual exclusion amount for the year.
-The annual exclusion amount for 2017 and 2016 is $14,000.
+The annual exclusion amount for 2017 is $14,000 and for 2018 is $15,000.

 - The individual and his or her spouse are splitting a gift.